gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-texture.md

     var textTex = gl.createTexture();
     gl.bindTexture(gl.TEXTURE_2D, textTex);
     gl.texImage2D(gl.TEXTURE_2D, 0, gl.RGBA, gl.RGBA, gl.UNSIGNED_BYTE, textCanvas);
-    // make sure we can render it even if it's not a power of 2 gl.texParameteri(gl.TEXTURE_2D, gl.TEXTURE_MIN_FILTER, gl.LINEAR);
+    gl.generateMipmap(gl.TEXTURE_2D);
     gl.texParameteri(gl.TEXTURE_2D, gl.TEXTURE_WRAP_S, gl.CLAMP_TO_EDGE);
     gl.texParameteri(gl.TEXTURE_2D, gl.TEXTURE_WRAP_T, gl.CLAMP_TO_EDGE);

 Setup uniforms for both the 'F' and text

     var fUniforms = {
-      u_matrix: makeIdentity(),
+      u_matrix: m4.identity(),
     };

     var textUniforms = {
-      u_matrix: makeIdentity(),
+      u_matrix: m4.identity(),
       u_texture: textTex,
     };

-Now when we compute the matrices for the F we save off the F's view matrix
+Now when we compute the matrices for the F we start with the viewMatrix instead of the viewProjectionMatrix like other samples.
+We multply that by the parts that make up our F's orientation

-    var matrix = makeIdentity();
-    matrix = matrixMultiply(matrix, preTranslationMatrix);
-    matrix = matrixMultiply(matrix, scaleMatrix);
-    matrix = matrixMultiply(matrix, rotationZMatrix);
-    matrix = matrixMultiply(matrix, rotationYMatrix);
-    matrix = matrixMultiply(matrix, rotationXMatrix);
-    matrix = matrixMultiply(matrix, translationMatrix);
-    matrix = matrixMultiply(matrix, viewMatrix);
-    var fViewMatrix = copyMatrix(matrix);  // remember the view matrix for the text matrix = matrixMultiply(matrix, projectionMatrix);
+    var fViewMatrix = m4.translate(viewMatrix,
+        translation[0] + xx * spread, translation[1] + yy * spread, translation[2]);
+    fViewMatrix = m4.xRotate(fViewMatrix, rotation[0]);
+    fViewMatrix = m4.yRotate(fViewMatrix, rotation[1] + yy * xx * 0.2);
+    fViewMatrix = m4.zRotate(fViewMatrix, rotation[2] + now + (yy * 3 + xx) * 0.1);
+    fViewMatrix = m4.scale(fViewMatrix, scale[0], scale[1], scale[2]);
+    fViewMatrix = m4.translate(fViewMatrix, -50, -75, 0);

+Then finally we we multiply in the projectionMatrix when setting our uniform value.

+    fUniforms.u_matrix = m4.multiply(projectionMatrix, fViewMatrix);

+It's important to note here that `projectionMatrix` is on the left.
+This lets us multiply in the projectionMatrix as though it was the first matrix.
+Normally we multiply on the right.

 Drawing the F looks like this

+    // setup to draw the 'F'
     gl.useProgram(fProgramInfo.program);

-    setBuffersAndAttributes(gl, fProgramInfo.attribSetters, fBufferInfo);

-    copyMatrix(matrix, fUniforms.u_matrix);
+    // setup the attributes and buffers for the F gl.bindVertexArray(fVAO);

+    fUniforms.u_matrix = m4.multiply(projectionMatrix, fViewMatrix);

-    setUniforms(fProgramInfo.uniformSetters, fUniforms);
+    webglUtils.setUniforms(fProgramInfo, fUniforms);

-    // Draw the geometry.
-    gl.drawElements(gl.TRIANGLES, fBufferInfo.numElements, gl.UNSIGNED_SHORT, 0);
+    webglUtils.drawBufferInfo(gl, fBufferInfo);

+For the text we start with the projectionMatrix and then get only the position from the fViewMatrix we saved before.
+This will get us a space in front the view.
-For the text we just need the position of the origin of the F. We also need to scale our unit quad to match the dimensions of the texture.
-Finally we need to multiply by the projection matrix.
+We also need to scale our unit quad to match the dimensions of the texture.

-    // scale the F to the size we need it.
-    // use just the view position of the 'F' for the text var textMatrix = makeIdentity();
+    // use just the view position of the 'F' for the text var textMatrix = m4.translate(projectionMatrix,
-    textMatrix = matrixMultiply(textMatrix, makeScale(textWidth, textHeight, 1));
-    textMatrix = matrixMultiply(
-        textMatrix,
-        makeTranslation(fViewMatrix[12], fViewMatrix[13], fViewMatrix[14]));
+        fViewMatrix[12], fViewMatrix[13], fViewMatrix[14]);
-    textMatrix = matrixMultiply(textMatrix, projectionMatrix);
+    // scale the F to the size we need it. textMatrix = m4.scale(textMatrix, textWidth, textHeight, 1);

 And then render the text

     // setup to draw the text.
     gl.useProgram(textProgramInfo.program);

-    setBuffersAndAttributes(gl, textProgramInfo.attribSetters, textBufferInfo);
+    gl.bindVertexArray(textVAO);

-    copyMatrix(textMatrix, textUniforms.u_matrix);
+    m4.copy(textMatrix, textUniforms.u_matrix);
-    setUniforms(textProgramInfo.uniformSetters, textUniforms);
+    webglUtils.setUniforms(textProgramInfo, textUniforms);

     // Draw the text.
-    gl.drawElements(gl.TRIANGLES, textBufferInfo.numElements, gl.UNSIGNED_SHORT, 0);
+    webglUtils.drawBufferInfo(gl, textBufferInfo);

 So here it is